Now accepting new corporate clients for our training programs & advisory services!

 • Let's Connect!

-- Chief and Council Members, Elders, Artists, Knowledge Keepers and Youth
+• Chiefs and Council members, Elders, Artists, Knowledge Keepers, and Youth

 A National Speaker, Facilitator, Advisor and Educator.

-Lowa earned a Masters in Business Administration (M.B.A.), specializing in Community Economic Development (CED) with a minor in Strategic Leadership from Cape Breton University.
-Her post-secondary education also includes programs from Lethbridge Community College and Athabasca University.
+She holds a Master of Business Administration (MBA), specializing in Community Economic Development (CED) with a minor in Strategic Leadership from Cape Breton University.
+Her post-secondary education also includes studies at Lethbridge Community College and Athabasca University.

-For over 25 years, she has been leading and developing Indigenous Awareness sessions in the private, public and non-profit sectors.
-She is very active in the community as a volunteer and advocate for Indigenous rights, policies and programs in Canada and the U.S.
+She has led and delivered Indigenous awareness and cultural competency training for over 25 years across the private, public, and non-profit sectors.
+Lowa remains highly active in the community as a volunteer and advocate for Indigenous rights, policies, and programs in Canada and the United States.

 Copyright © 2025 The Path Forward Corporation - All Rights Reserved.